guardian/security-hq/hq/markdown/guardduty-sechub-common-problems.md

-This document aims to help out with tackling the long lists of vulnerabilities in Security Hub and Guard Duty.
+This document aims to help out with tackling the long lists of vulnerabilities in Security Hub and GuardDuty.
 If you're stuck on something that isn't listed here please get in touch with DevX and we'll get this doc updated with recommendations.

 # AWS Security Hub Common Issues